coder-lg/coder-lg-blog-codedoc/src/markdown/2021-08-18-gitpodDockerfile.md

 DO NOT FORGET TO ADD THE IMAGE!
 And, if you have ideas for blogs, share them in the discussion I made.
 I need ideas even on the tech blog.

-And, if yoy made it this far, you are awesome.
+And, if you made it this far, you are awesome.
 <!--Third revision-->
 # The usual end part: